Vote by mail now offered as permanent option for Illinois voters - NewsBreak

 $23 million price tag seen for Bob Michel Bridge improvements

-EAST PEORIA (Heart of Illinois ABC) - Upgrades to the Bob Michel Bridge, including a new bicycle and pedestrian path, have risen to almost $22.3 million, according to documents from the City of East Peoria.
-The initial estimate was $19 million, according to a news release from the Illinois Department...
+EAST PEORIA (25 News Now) - Upgrades to the Bob Michel Bridge, including a new bicycle and pedestrian path, have risen to almost $22.3 million, according to documents from the City of East Peoria.
+The initial estimate was $19 million, according to a news release from the Illinois Department of...

 wpsdlocal6.com